barbozajerry/amazon-delivery-analysis/README.md

 Now that I’ve completed my Master’s degree, I am actively applying for **Data Analytics** roles within **Amazon** where I can apply my skills in **Python, SQL, Data Visualization,** and **Statistics**.
 I’m passionate about using these tools to help others and excited to continue **supporting Amazon’s mission to bring smiles to customers through data-driven insights**.

+## 🗺️ Project Overview

+In this project, I analyzed

 ## 🛠 Tools & Data

 - **Notebook Environment:** Jupyter Notebooks